-National logistics cost can be used as a key indicator to reflect a country’s overall logistics performance and monitor their respective logistics policies.
+National logistics cost can be used as a key indicator to reflect a country's overall logistics performance and monitor their respective logistics policies.
 However, not all countries have developed this indicator, and some have used differing methodologies.
-This paper discusses the development and validation of a national logistics cost indicator method in Thailand that provides improved accuracy and efficacy and is easily obtainable from the country’s economic national accounts combined with survey data.
-The development of this indicator contributes to the logistics cost debate and can inform academics, managers and policy makers not just in Thailand but in other countries when developing their own indicator as a national logistics performance measure to evaluate their respective logistics development activities.
+This paper provides an approach for calculating national logistics cost per gross domestic product (NLC/GDP) in the context of Thailand and demonstrates its veracity and validity using an action research methodology with key stakeholders.
+The approach utilizes easily obtainable macro level data combined with survey data.
+The calculation method has progressively improved in its accuracy and efficacy to reflect Thailand's logistic context.
+The proposed approach contributes to the national logistics cost debate and can inform academics, managers, and policy makers not just in Thailand but, in other countries when developing their own NLC/GDP to evaluate their respective logistics development activities.

 Areas of Strength and Areas of High Potential (AoS and AoHP)

 - AoHP: Humanitarian and societal logistics